Jeff Ruggeri

 expands upon the existing Sun architecture.
 The features presented in this

-article lend themselves to a coherent and, above all, reliable machine that
+article lend themselves to a coherent and, above all, reliable machine

 takes the concept of uptime very seriously.
 The benefits of such a platform